 Proposal Statement: EEA Agencies - Where investment alternatives, such as repairing leak-prone pipe or electrification, are the better long-term financial and environmental choice, eligible infrastructure replacement should not be the sole factor the Department considers in accepting a GSEP.
 Emission reductions should be added as a consideration in the Department’s acceptance of GSEPs.

-Supported by: Massachusetts Attorney General’s Office; LEAN/NCLC; Conservation Law Foundation; HEET/PowerOptions; Eversource (with clarification); National Grid (with clarification); Unitil (with clarification)
+Supported by: Massachusetts Attorney General’s Office; LEAN, NCLC; Conservation Law Foundation; HEET, PowerOptions; Eversource (with clarification); National Grid (with clarification); Unitil (with clarification)

 Statements in Support: